RyanFleck/Manuals/content/tools/azure.md

 **Elasticity** -- The ability of a system to automatically grow and shrink based on application demand.
 Capacity is kept above user demand.

-**Reliability and Predictability:**
+### Reliability and Predictability

 **SLA** -- Service Level Agreement: A guarantee of availability, reliability, etc backed with financial compensation (refunds) for failures.

 Azure has published timelines and procedures for rollouts of new hardware and software.
+Tools are provided to deploy applications across multiple regions to address this scheduled downtimes.

+Azure provides **Chaos Studio** to simulate various failures to see how your application responds, adapts, or dies.

+**Global Availability** can be achieved by deploying your application across the many worldwide Azure datacenters, and this is something that is difficult to achieve for a corporation of any scale.

+### Security, Governance, Monitoring

+- Security is a huge job and offloading it to the cloud reduces costs
+- Azure has AI/ML connection rejection tech
+- Azure has basic DDOS protection for free
+- Azure provides data governance assistance to meet business and government/regulatory requirements around data.
+Azure Blueprints and Azure Policy can be used to automatically take actions, enforce rules, and create reports.
+- Azure provides monitoring of raised errors and automation to act on them without human intervention

 ## Cloud Service Types